Benchmark of quantum-inspired heuristic solvers for quadratic unconstrained binary optimization: Acknowledgements

 \section{Acknowledgements}

-We thank Murray Thom, Catherine McGeoch, and Hayato Goto for fruitful discussion on our benchmark tests.
+We thank Murray Thom, Catherine McGeoch, Hayato Goto, and Yoshihiko Nishikawa for fruitful discussion on our benchmark tests.
 In addition, we acknowledge research supports on various aspects from D-Wave Systems Inc. and TOSHIBA CORPORATION.
-M. O. thanks financial support from the Next Generation High-Performance Computing Infrastructures and Applications R $\&$ D Program by MEXT, and MEXT-Quantum Leap Flagship Program Grant Number JPMXS0120352009.
+M. O. thanks financial support from JSPS KAKENHI Grant Number 20H02168, the Next Generation High-Performance Computing Infrastructures and Applications R $\&$ D Program by MEXT, and MEXT-Quantum Leap Flagship Program Grant Number JPMXS0120352009.